 Flyers Rights – An airline travelers’ advocacy group that, among other things, provides help for stranded passengers in the U.S. However, the site has been relatively inactive since 2012.

 Finally, a Google search will turn up various podcasts of walking or driving tours in various cities.
 These are wonderful resources if you want to learn about a city without having to sign onto a half-day or full-day tour.
 We generally use them for my morning runs in cities that we’ve visited.
 Great way to get exercise and learn about the neighborhoods.

 We jumped for joy when airline bookings went largely on-line about a decade ago. we loved the control and extensive options that booking directly with airlines and through shoppingbot sites like Expedia and Travelocity.
-Well, now we don’t jump for joy quite as much….if at all….as booking flights has gotten very complicated.
+Well, now we don’t jump for joy quite as much….if at all….as booking flights has gotten very complicated and those two sites rarely offer good airfare deals.
 What with aggressive frequent flyer/points options, increasing unreliability of travel times and the plethora of new airlines (and the loss of many favorite ones), booking airline travel is not easy.
 In fact, according to Bob Rankin, airlines are using cookies that are uploaded on your computer when you check out prices on a site and raising prices if they can tell you are a regular customer or an aggressive shopper.
 He recommends using the Private Browsing or Incognito feature of your browser should have the same affect.
 Yikes!

 After you’ve booked at seat, you may wish to use SeatGuru to find out which seats are the best seats on the plane, which are the ones to avoid, based on seat width, leg room, power outlets and other factors.
 Safe travels!